 His main elk area is in south-central New Mexico’s Unit 34, where the bull-to-cow ratio is the best in the State.
 He also hunts Units 47, 30 and 29, and a bit in the Gila.
 His elk hunts run the full spectrum from average all the way up to premium trophy quality, so he’s got something to match just about any desire and budget (including rifle, archery and muzzleloader).

-They usually only take 2 elk hunters at a time, to ensure a quality experience.
+They usually only take 2 elk hunters at a time, to ensure a quality experience (this outfitter will not pair two strangers together to hunt 2×1, so if you are a single, you will have to do a 1×1 hunt).
 They might consider a group of 4 depending on the dates.
-They are expecting bulls mostly in the 280″-320+” range, but they do get some much bigger each year on this series of ranches.
-The cost is $10,500 per hunter 2×1 or $12,500 per hunter 1×1, and $750 for a non-hunter.
+They are expecting bulls mostly in the 280”-320+” range, but they do get some much bigger each year on this series of ranches.

 MULE DEER & WHITE-TAILED DEER

 They also offer rifle, muzzleloader and archery mule deer hunts on private property in New Mexico and Texas.
 These licenses are over-the-counter and can be purchased at any authorized license vendor or directly from the New Mexico Department of Game & Fish or Texas Parks & Wildlife.